interaktivarum/rfid2server/README.md

 The active hardware (see list below) is hidden behind the "light switch surfaces" and detects whenever a tag/candlestick is held against it.
 When a NFC tag is detected a message (HTTP request) is sent to the server with tag and station/surface IDs, upon which the correct action can be carried out, e.g. *turn on the red spotlight*.

 Any museum/science center (or simply anyone that wants to) is encouraged to download the software code and use it in their own interactive projects!
-If you do, please let us know - both Interaktiva rum and The Nordic Museum will be happy to hear about your project and how our code has been utilized!
+If you do, please let us know - we will be happy to hear about your work and help share your project!

 *Note*: nfc2server does not provide the server side code to receive and handle the HTTP requests - it simply sends a message to the server with the information specified by the user.